VictoriaMeng/rpg-character-builder/README.md

 ## Instructions

-Clone the repo, run `rake db:migrate`, then run 'shotgun' and open the url in your browser.
+Clone the repo and navigate into it, run 'bundle install', run `rake db:migrate`, then run 'shotgun' and open the url in your browser.